moemyself3/msthesis/README.md

 # Physics Master Thesis UTRGV
 ### Author: Moises Castillo

-This is to be completed by 2019 August 31.
+This is to be submitted by 2019 August 12.